-Bed down outside under the Outback sky, experience a night underground in Coober Pedy, catch the sunset at Uluru, hike the Red Centre, ride the route of Afghan cameleers on the Ghan Train, explore the UNESCO World Heritage Site of Kakadu National Park
+Bed down outside under the Outback sky, experience a night underground in Coober Pedy, catch the sunset at Uluru, hike the Red Centre, ride the route of Afghan cameleers on the Ghan Train, explore Crocodile Dundee country at Kakadu National Park

 You can’t get Down Under through a bus window.
 If you’re going to get off the tourist track, you’ll have to shake things up a bit—that’s why we’ve turned to trains, 4x4s, buses and boat for this itinerary.
 Starting in charming Adelaide, cut through the Outback and explore the mysteries of Uluru.
 Follow your curiosity down the deserted tracks that make Australia so remote and spend 14 days discovering the natural beauty of one of the world’s most awe-inspiring destinations.

 Now through September 12, 2014, Air New Zealand is offering airfare to any of its six Australia destinations for one flat rate.
 Call 1 888 800 4100 or check online to see if you qualify.

 Please note that most accommodation in Australia is multi-share.